vasnake/artefacts-2019_2023/etl-ml-pieces.scala/readme.md

 - Resulting files size are even, and under control of `maxRowsPerBucket` parameter;
 - In HMS, the boolean flag maintained for each written partition.
 It's semantics similar to `SUCCESS_` flag for HDFS directory.

-The second feature implemented using custom ExternalCatalog implementation combined with the parallel-query-processor based on the managed pool of HMS (Hive Meta Store) query connections.
+The second feature use custom ExternalCatalog implementation combined with the parallel-query-processor based on the managed pool of HMS (Hive Meta Store) query connections.
-Custom external catalog: `org.apache.spark.sql.hive.vasnake.HiveExternalCatalog`.
+This code was written to solve the problem with Spark ExternalCatalog inability to process queries concurrently.
-HMS query processor: `org.apache.spark.sql.hive.vasnake.MetastoreQueryProcessorWithConnPool`.
+- Custom external catalog: `org.apache.spark.sql.hive.vasnake.HiveExternalCatalog`.
-This implementation was created to solve the problem with Spark ExternalCatalog inability to process queries concurrently.
+- HMS query processor: `org.apache.spark.sql.hive.vasnake.MetastoreQueryProcessorWithConnPool`.

 Other spark-io modules:
 * com.github.vasnake.spark.io.HDFSFileToolbox